-The Committee assists member States by using different tools and implementing different activities.
-Nine groups of different activities were identified for the purpose of the survey, among which, the respondents gave the highest priority to the followings (listed from the highest to the lowest):

-- "Developing policy guidelines, policy frameworks and action plans" - "Thematic discussion during Committee sessions on specific topics". - "Conducting studies on specific topics" - "Developing Country Profiles on housing and land management" - "Organizing international conferences and seminars to promote the exchange of experiences and best practices".
+- 104. The Committee assists member States by using different tools and implementing different activities.
+Nine groups of different activities were identified for the purpose of the survey, among which, the respondents gave the highest priority to the followings (listed from the highest to the lowest): - "Developing policy guidelines, policy frameworks and action plans" - "Thematic discussion during Committee sessions on specific topics". - "Conducting studies on specific topics" - "Developing Country Profiles on housing and land management" - "Organizing international conferences and seminars to promote the exchange of experiences and best practices". - (a) Subregional analysis - (i) EU member States (EU 15) - 105.

-4.5.1 Subregional analysis

 For this group of countries, the activity of "Thematic discussion during Committee sessions on specific topics" has the highest priority.
-The second priority activity is, "Conducting studies on specific topics", which is followed by the activities, "Organizing international conferences and seminars to promote the exchange of experiences and best practices" and, "Developing Country Profiles on housing and land management".
+The second priority activity is, "Conducting studies on specific topics", which is followed by the activities, "Organizing international conferences and seminars to promote the exchange of experiences and best practices" and, "Developing Country Profiles on housing and land management". - (ii) EU enlargement (EU12)